aws-samples/serverless-patterns/lambda-durable-parallel-processing-sam/README.md

-# Parallel Processing with AWS Lambda Durable Functions
+# Parallel Processing with AWS Lambda durable functions

-This pattern demonstrates parallel processing using AWS Lambda Durable Functions to execute multiple independent validation operations concurrently.
+This pattern demonstrates parallel processing using AWS Lambda durable functions to execute multiple independent validation operations concurrently.
 The workflow processes orders by running inventory checks, payment validation, shipping calculations, and tax calculations in parallel, significantly reducing total processing time.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-parallel-processing-sam